-The Ordinary recently burst onto the scene with super wallet-friendly (if somewhat intimidating) skincare products.
-One of which is this week's "Chosen One."
+The Ordinary recently burst onto the scene with super wallet-friendly (if somewhat intimidating) skincare products, including The Ordinary Peeling Solution.
+And it’s this week’s “Chosen One.”

 A few weeks before I turned 30 last year, someone asked me if I was looking forward to it.
 I was indeed, I told her, but mostly, I was looking forward to being done with puberty.

 Alas, on the morning of my 30th and every morning thereafter, I’d still wake up with very tiny pouches of dead white blood cells and bacteria on my face, trying to say ‘sup to the outside world.
 I don’t have terribly problematic skin, though I’d have significantly fewer problems if I wasn’t addicted to popping zits.
 But hey, that’s another story for another therapy session.

 When a makeup artist recently suggested that I might want to try a chemical peel to get rid of the little bumps smattering my cheeks, I gave it a good think.

 On the one hand, I’m a weirdo (among many) that derives pleasure from popping pimples.
 On the other, I’ve long dreamt of the day I can use Glossier products without piling a bunch of heavier shit on top, so that when I get to finally tag a selfie with #nomakeupjustglossier, I’m keeping it 100.